vprnet/campaign-2014/README.md

 ##How They Work

-Tweak a few lines in `apps/views.py` and spin up a topic landing page for any NPR API tag.
+At VPR, we tweak a few lines in `apps/views.py` and spin up a topic landing page for any NPR API tag.

+Other NPR member stations would need to change a bit more, primarily the styling and templates but also a few lines in `app.query.py`.
+If there is interest, I might further abstract things so that the station could be changed just as easily as the API tags.

 ## Author
 [Matt Parrilla](http://twitter.com/mattparrilla)